WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 During the time series acquisition, the changes may occur multiple times and in dif-ferent change magnitudes.
 To detect the change types, we propose an improved change classification method inspired by NORCAMA method [Su et al., 2015] and spectral clustering method [Shi and Malik, 2000, Ng et al., 2002].
 In practice, the change types aretransferred into partitioning problem and detected using spectral clustering.

+The proposed method is similar to normalized cut method [Shi and Malik, 2000,Su et al., 2015].
+However, they normalize the rows of A(s) to sum to 1 and use its eigenvectors instead of the normalized Laplacian matrix.
+In addition, they do not re-normalize the rows of U (the k largest eigenvalues) to unit length [Ng et al., 2002].

 ![changeClassification](/images/changeClassification.png)